truprecht/playitonkodi/README.md

 #PlayIt On KODI
 This add-on sends links towards the PlayIt listener.
-It is not ompatible with Firefox on mobile divices.
+For more infos on Playit read the release notes in the [http://forum.kodi.tv/showthread.php?tid=118251](officialKODI forums).
+If Playit itself does not start up, a softlink like this might help: ln -s  ~/.kodi/temp/kodi.log  ~/.kodi/temp/xbmc.log

 ##Version 1.1.0
 Added a context menu entry